 Are popsicles good for my diet?

 Yes!
-Well… they can be.
-The popsicle recipe above is incredibly refreshing and made the cut for my Seasonal Cleanse.
-If you choose to buy popsicles, def read the labels.
+They can be.
+If you choose to buy popsicles, read the labels.
 Actual healthy popsicles should be made with only real ingredients, no artificial dyes, colors, or ‘natural flavors.’

 Are there healthy ice pops?